dginev/CorTeX/INSTALL.md

 SET (autovacuum_vacuum_threshold = 5000);
 ```

 Also, ensure you have the Postgres data directory on a sufficiently large disk.
 You may want 250GB available at a minimum for a LaTeXML run over arXiv.
-(See [here](https://github.com/dginev/CorTeX/issues/10) for details)
+(See [here](https://github.com/dginev/CorTeX/issues/10) for details).
+Another consideration is running a newer version of Postgres, which may not be available in the default source list of some Linux server environments.
+The mathweb.org deployment currently uses Postgres 9.4 and upgraded from 9.1 roughly following an adaptation of [these upgrade guidelines](https://gist.github.com/tamoyal/2ea1fcdf99c819b4e07d).